Azure/arc_jumpstart_docs/docs/azure_jumpstart_hcibox/RB/_index.md

 linkTitle: "VM Management"
 weight: 6
 ---
-# Virtual machine provisioning with Azure Arc in your HCIBox
+# Virtual machine provisioning with Azure Arc in your LocalBox

 Azure Local supports [VM provisioning the Azure portal](https://learn.microsoft.com/azure-stack/hci/manage/manage-arc-virtual-machines).
-Like all Azure Local instances, the HCIBox instance comes preconfigured with the components needed for VM management through Azure portal.
+Like all Azure Local instances, the LocalBox instance comes preconfigured with the components needed for VM management through Azure portal.
 Follow this guide to configure a basic VM from a marketplace image.

 ## Create Virtual Machine images from Azure marketplace

 Before you can create virtual machines on your Azure Local instance from Azure portal, you must create some VM images that can be used as a base.
 These images can be imported from Azure marketplace or provided directly by the user.
 In this use case, you will create an image from Azure marketplace.

-- Navigate to your instance resource inside the HCIBox resource group and click it.
+- Navigate to your instance resource inside the LocalBox resource group and click it.

   ![Screenshot showing instance resource](./hcicluster_rg.png)